joeweaver/joeweaver.github.io/research.md

 After my undergraduate education, my inner biology geek was re-awoken by a confluence of hobbies and conversations.
 I became enamored with the microbes which produced my compost, brewed my beer, and (honestly), lead to many interesting conversations about cholera.
 As an engineer, I was naturally drawn to their applications.
 Not much has changed since I decided to turn my avocation into a career.

-I am particularly interested in improving microbially mediated systems, especially those concerning waste treatment, by using skills at the intersection of ecology, microbial biotechnology, and software engineering.
+I am particularly interested in modelling microbial interactions, especially those concerning soil restoration, by using skills at the intersection of microbial ecology, engineering, and software development.

 ## Current Projects
 ###  Microbial community assembly
-Activated sludge plants contain a diverse community of microbes which do the actual work of treating wastewater.
-We have some idea of what a 'good' microbial community looks like, but our ability to direct assembly towards a desired community is limited.
+Microbial ecosystems, whether agriculture soils, the human gut, or wastewater treatmentment plants, contain diverse communities of microbes which do the actual work.
+We have some idea of what a 'good' microbial communities looks like, but our ability to direct assembly towards a desired community is limited.

 As an engineer, I am trying to use ecological models of community assembly to better understand how to produce desired microbial populations.
-As an ecologist, I am interested in using wastewater treatment as a controllable, yet complex, system for exploring the same models.
+As an ecologist, I am interested in using these systems as platforms for generalizing udnerstanding, such as 'connecting the rules of life'.
+As a software developer, I am interested in developing tools which are not only correct and performant, but also openly shared and as easy to use as possible for researchers who do not consider themselves 'computer people'.

 ### Agent based modelling of microbial communities
 The ability to rapidly generate and filter hypotheses by simulating systems fundamentally changes every discipline it touches.
 Those of us studing microbial communities live in an exciting time; large-scale credible simulations of millions of bacteria are now feasible.
 These simulations have the potential to revolutionize bioreactor design in the same way that computer aided design and finite element analysis revolutionized mechanical engineering.

-Specifically, I work with the [NUFEB agent based modelling system](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007125).
+I have worked with the [NUFEB agent based modelling system](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007125) to understand the balance between stochastic and deterministic forces and I continue to use NUFEB in my current research.
 I have the dual goals of introducing more detailed systems of microbial antagonism (using the Type VI secretion system as a model) and of making the software far more accessible to researchers who do not consider themselves primarily to be modellers.

-### Combined CFD-biokinetic modelling
-Increased computing power has allowed computational fluid dynamics to flourish in many fields.
-In environmental engineering, it has been successful, but also largely limited to hydraulic modelling.
-There is a recognized need to explore different methods of including biokinetic reactions and other processes, such as sludge settling, into realistic models which can be computed in a practical amount of time.

-Specifically, I am attempting to create an open, reproducible model which incorporates fluid flow, biological flocs, and ASM-style biokinetic models to predict reactor performance.

 ### Enhanced pedagogical techniques
 Teaching is an essential component of academic life and while I do not believe the traditional stand-up lecture is a medieval torture device, I do believe that there are complementary methods which can improve our role as [*doctors*](https://en.wiktionary.org/wiki/doctor#Etymology).